Soch04/Tower-of-Hanoi/README.md

 These functions manipulate disks from one tower to another.

 As default, we settled on three tower objects and three disk objects.

+### Visuals:
+A background is created for towers A, B, and C.

+Visuals are done by iterating through each tower object and checking for disks.
+When all discs are identified, they are drawn accordingly onto the background.

+### Logic:
+#### Setup:
+- The game is set up by creating a set number of tower objects and discs
+- The towers are put into a list.

+#### Game Loop:
+1. The game prints the current tower and disc arrangement and waits for the user to input a two-character string (ex: `AB`).
+2. The game iterates through the `Tower` list, attempting to match the given characters with a tower `name`.
+   - The first index of the string is assigned as the `current_tower`
+   - The second index of the string is assigned as the `target_tower`
+3. The game pushes the topmost disk from the `current_tower` to the `target_tower` ONLY IF both the `current_tower` and `target_tower` exist (meaning that the characters existed as tower names)
+4. The game prints the towers and disk arrangement to the screen.
+5. the game checks if the user wins.
+6. The loop continues until the user wins or presses `Q`.

 ## Gameplay
 ### Introduction